djbrieck/brieckspro/content/posts/nvm-windows-running-with-no-admin/index.md

 ---
-title: "How run Node Version Manager NVM without admin rights"
+title: "How run Node Version Manager NVM for Windows without admin rights"
 date: 2024-05-13T08:52:24-07:00
 draft: false
 ---

 Possible Alternative solution for [Stack Overflow - How to install node version manager without Admin](https://stackoverflow.com/questions/52208160/how-to-install-node-version-managernvm-without-admin-rights)

-Short answer is can't be installed it without admin privileges, yet.
+The Short answer is [NVM For Windows](https://github.com/coreybutler/nvm-windows) can't be installed without admin privileges, yet.
 However, you can manually use it and change node versions manually without needing admin again nor having to manually manage installing various versions of Node.js using the Node.js Windows installer ever again.

-My solution is ask your local admin to install nvm for Windows for you and to install in a not locked-down folder path on the C drive, something like `C:\nvm` worked for me.
+My solution is ask your local admin to install nvm for Windows for you and additionally to install it in a not locked-down folder path on the C drive, something like `C:\nvm` worked for me.

 Then make the following changes yourself after the admin user has completed the installation of NVM.